 This way, you can identify who, when, why, and how your costs change.
 As a result, you get just the right data to know where to tighten up or make tradeoffs to reduce your cloud costs without compromising ideal performance and smooth customer experiences.

-With this cost insight, teams can also align in a cost-aware culture to develop cost-effective solutions that customers love.
-For instance, engineers and finance can work together in a FinOps team to determine whether a specific feature is viable enough to move to a higher price point or just decommission it.
+With this cost insight, teams can align in a cost-aware culture to develop cost-effective solutions that customers love.
+For instance, engineers and finance can work together in a FinOps team to determine whether a specific feature is viable enough to move to a higher price point or should be decommissioned.